foundersandcoders/oauth-workshop/step2.md

 7. Change the `BASE_URL` variable in your `config.env` to `https`, instead of `http`.

-8. Push your latest changes to github....yes the only thing that you have changed is that you added "keys" to your gitignore.
+8. Push your latest changes to Github....yes the only thing that you have changed is that you added "keys" to your gitignore.
 But never forget this step :fire:.

 If you start your server now, and try to go to `http://localhost:3000`, this won't work.
 You're on https now :tada:.